 Create list of questions

-Once you have set your goals and objectives for the survey that you are planning, it is time to prepare the content.
+Once you have set your goals and objectives for the survey, it is time to prepare the content.
 We recommend beginning by deciding how your survey should be set up: do you want to have one question per page, or do you want to categorise questions into different blocks (such as Background information, Leadership and Work environment)?
-In most cases, it is preferred to have your survey sorted into different blocks for the sake of clarity.
+In most cases, it is preferred to have your survey sorted into different blocks to get a clear view.
 It will also make navigating the survey easier for your respondents.

 When deciding on what questions to include in your survey, you should frequently refer to the goals and objectives you have set for your project.
 This will help you to remain focused.